-Goodwill of \$25.1 million at December 31, 2013 represents the excess of total acquisition costs over the fair market value of net assets acquired and liabilities assumed in a business combination.
-To assist in the Company's determination of the purchase price allocation for the Monarch Black Hawk Casino, the Company engaged a third-party valuation firm regarding the assets acquired and liabilities assumed in its acquisition (see NOTE 11).
+Goodwill of \$25.1 million at December 31, 2015 represents the excess of total acquisition costs over the fair market value of net assets acquired and liabilities assumed in a business combination.
+To assist in the Company's determination of the purchase price allocation for the Monarch Casino Black Hawk, the Company engaged a third-party valuation firm regarding the assets acquired and liabilities assumed in its acquisition.